A Decade of Research in Fog computing: Relevance, Challenges, and Future Directions: Relevance of fog computing

 \subsubsection{Intelligent Transportation Systems (ITS)}

 The original fog computing paper from CISCO in 2012~\cite{bonomi2012fog} already talked about fog facilitating the intelligent transportation through smart connected vehicles and smart traffic lights.
 These fog nodes equipped with sensors can detect the presence of pedestrians/cyclists and measure the speed of approaching vehicles.
 The data can be processed for accident prevention and maintenance of steady traffic.
-Recent works based on fog computing focused on road maintenance, autonomous vehicles, traffic management and city planning, as part of smart city applications~\cite{perera2017fog}.
+Later works based on fog computing focused on road maintenance, traffic management and city planning, as part of smart city applications~\cite{perera2017fog}.
+With the recent developments in autonomous vehicles and self-driving cars, fog computing can facilitate real-time video-aided navigation, vehicular communication, detection of hurdles and pedestrians, accident avoidance, etc. through computational, storage and network resources provided in proximity at roadside units~\cite{keshari2022survey}.